 Once a month all Canadian Demonstrators receive Inspiration Canada by e-mail.
 This is a collection of articles and inspiration written by a small group of Canadian Demonstrators, exclusively for Canadian Demonstrators.
 I have been a member of the Inspiration Canada writing team since 2014.

 So with everything so positive, what’s the catch?

 Minimum quarterly orders / sales

 Each quarter, demonstrators are required to submit orders valued at 300csv, this equates to just under $400CDN.
 The quarters end on 31st March, 30th June, 30th September and 31st December.
 Sales to meet this requirement are calculated based on product prices before shipping and taxes are added, and before any discounts are applied.
 Therefore a Canadian demonstrator with no customers could personally order $400 of products a quarter to stay active, and they would actually only pay $320 plus shipping and taxes ($400 less 20%).
 If you join after the start of a quarter you have until the end of the next full quarter to meet your target.
-So anyone joining in September would actually have until the end of December to do that.
+So anyone joining now would actually have until the end of September to do that.

 What if a demonstrator doesn’t meet the quarterly minimum?

 At the end of the quarter any demonstrators who have not met their quarterly minimum will go into ‘pending’.
 They then have one further month to make up the shortfall.
 If the shortfall is met they then continue as a demonstrator through the next quarter when they must once again meet the minimum sales requirement.
 If not, then they simply stop being a demonstrator on the first of the following month.